If you are about to start a new project using a cross-platform development tool and you are thinking about Kotlin Native vs Flutter.

 Kotlin Native binaries are produced through Kotlin Native Framework.

-With the help of Kotlin Native Framework developer can develop apps for iOS platform.
+With the help of Kotlin Native Framework developer can develop apps for the iOS platform.

 Features of Kotlin